-This paper is organized as follows: In Section \ref{results}, we summarize the key results obtained from our study.
-In Section \ref{methods}, we review the perturbative renormalization group (RG) method developed in Ref.~\onlinecite{raghu-10prb224505}, and present a generalization for multi-band cases.
+This paper is organized as follows: In Sec. \ref{results}, we summarize the key results obtained from our study.
+In Sec. \ref{methods}, we review the perturbative renormalization group (RG) method developed in Ref.~\onlinecite{raghu-10prb224505}, and present a generalization for multiband cases.
 In addition, we review the general features of gap structures from unconventional pairing, and establish the physical considerations that determine the preferred superconducting order parameter symmetry for a given Fermiology.
-In Section \ref{bandstructures}, we discuss various model problems of band-structure effects on superconductivity.
-In Section \ref{discussion}, we speculate more broadly on the implications of our results for real materials, where interactions are never weak, so we are forced, without formal justification, to extrapolate to intermediate couplings.
+In Sec. \ref{bandstructures}, we discuss various model problems of band-structure effects on superconductivity.
+In Sec. \ref{discussion}, we speculate more broadly on the implications of our results for real materials, where interactions are never weak, so we are forced, without formal justification, to extrapolate to intermediate couplings.